 Mission Statement: The Challenging Ourselves in a New and Nurturing Environment by Coming Together (CONNECT) Program exists to support and advocate for students from historically excluded populations (People of Color, first-generation and those with demonstrated high-financial need) at the University of New Hampshire.
 To support incoming students to achieve their social and economic success by providing community, academic and co-curricular resources to assist with earning a college degree.

 Vision: One day, every CONNECT student will thrive emotionally and academically at the University of New Hampshire.

-The vision affirms the original goal in 1994 by the late Dr. Roger M. Beattie (Special Assistant tot the Vice Provost for Enrollment Management), Dr. Judy Spiller (Assistant VP for Academic Support Services), and student leaders from the Diversity Support Coalition (DSC).
-Initially, both summer and academic year programs were designed to support students of color with the socio-cultural development at a Predominantly White Institution (PWI) in Northern New Hampshire.
+The vision affirms the original goal in 1994 by the late Dr. Roger M. Beattie (Special Assistant to the Vice Provost for Enrollment Management), Dr. Judy Spiller (Assistant VP for Academic Support Services), and student leaders from the Diversity Support Coalition (DSC).
+Initially, both summer and academic year programs were designed to support students of color with the sociocultural development at a Predominantly White Institution (PWI) in Northern New Hampshire.